 Upon arrival in Rantepao, we met a guide named Amos, who turned out to be one of the most friendly, knowledgeable and passionate guides we’ve ever had.
 Amos knew of a funeral in the area and offered to take us to the funeral and some of the main sites south of Rantepao.

 When we arrived at the funeral, we felt awkward and out of place.
-Makeshift bamboo and tin shelters had been set up to create an arena-like atmosphere and hundreds of people dressed in black were under the shelters, taking refuge from the sun, talking and socializing.
+Makeshift bamboo and tin shelters had been set up to create an arena-like atmosphere and hundreds of people dressed in black were under the shelters talking and socializing.
 Amos spoke to the family and they invited us to have a seat.
-We offered them a cartoon of cigarettes as a gift and were offered prime seats facing the courtyard.
+We gave them a carton of cigarettes as a gift and were offered prime seats facing the courtyard.
 Several family members came over to pose for photos and talk with us and we were given tea and treats.

 There were three American guys we met later who ended up at the same funeral and they were well received too, but ended up drinking palm wine with the boys who were sacrificing pigs and didn’t get the seats of honor like we did.